dabbertorres/Swift2/README.md

 Create a new class, and publically inherit from swift::Game.

 You'll need to call swift::Game's constructor with 2 arguments, the first, the title of your game.
 The second, the engine ticks per second you want your game to run at.
-30 seems to be fine.
+This is essentially the "updates per second".

 Then, implement "void start(int c, char** args)" function.
 You'll need to a bunch of functions in it to get started.